McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   Additionally you are able to configure the variants to be taken for light/dark mode with the new `themeVariantAuto` parameter.

+  This is not supported for Internet Explorer 11, which still displays in the `relearn-light` variant.

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} In the effort to comply with WCAG standards, the implementation of the [`expand` shortcode]({{% relref "shortcodes/expand" %}}) was changed.
 While Internet Explorer 11 has issues in displaying it, the functionality still works.

 - {{% badge style="note" title=" " %}}Change{{% /badge %}} The JavaScript code for handling image lightboxes (provided by [Featherlight](https://noelboss.github.io/featherlight)) was replaced by a CSS-only solution.